-- Current enrollment at an accredited educational institution in an undergraduate or graduate cybersecurity-related degree program with an expected graduation date of Spring 2020
+- Current enrollment at an accredited educational institution in an undergraduate or graduate cybersecurity-related degree program with an expected graduation date during academic year 2020-2021

 - Superior academic achievement

-- Completion of cyber- related major degree (for example, computer science, engineering, information science and mathematics) prior to federal agency start date
+- Completion of cyber- related major degree (for example, computer science, engineering, information science and mathematics) during academic year 2020-2021

 - Outstanding student loans